Inveresk Lodge Garden: Later History

 The portrait painter Archibald Skirving died at the Lodge in 1819.

 John Brunton, a Quaker, bought Inveresk Lodge in 1911.
 His Brunton Wireworks provided the cable for the Forth Road Bridge.
 During World War II, Inveresk Lodge's garden was needed to grow vegetables in support of the war effort.
 After the war, he bought and sold exotic birds such as pheasants.

 In 1958, Mrs Helen Brunton left the house and gardens to the National Trust for Scotland.
 The Lodge is let by the Trust for private occupation, but visitors can enjoy the terraced garden.

 Garden

 The earliest evidence of a garden at Inveresk comes from a 1781 court case to reduce trees overhanging from Inveresk Lodge's Garden to Halkerson's lodge next door.

 At the start of the 20th century, four gardeners were employed at Inveresk Lodge.
 After having been used for vegetable growing for the war effort, the garden became neglected.
 The National Trust redesigned the garden so that it could be managed by just one gardener.

-Inveresk Lodge Garden is a hillside garden, composed of a series of garden rooms, each with its own season and theme.
+Inveresk Lodge Garden is a hillside garden, composed of a series of garden rooms, each with its season and theme.
 Many of the plants have been recognised by the Royal Horticultural Society with an "Award of Garden Merit".